 Skeleton Flower (current touring work)

 Skeleton Flower is a performance of Degenerate Art Ensemble’s signature style of live music, visceral movement and dance, projected cinematic imagery and storytelling ritual.
 This new performance is a semi-autobiographical exploration of a creative person’s struggle with identity, depression and the awakening of personal power.
 As with all of Degenerate Art Ensemble’s work, Skeleton Flower is told with gritty honesty, wild imagination and a generous sense of humor.
-Director Haruko Crow Nishimura draws on her own difficult and at times violent upbringing which led to major breakdowns and years of depression.
+Director Haruko Crow Nishimura draws on her own difficult and at times violent childhood which led to major breakdowns and years of depression.
 The work explores how, through creativity, she was able to not only survive, but also share the fruits of her imagination with others, and transform herself in the process.
 The piece also deals with the painful and tangled karma that is passed down to us over generations and how we can find ways to untangle that karma and choose our own path for our own lives.
-Skeleton Flower premiered in Seattle in March of 2019 and is available for tour from the beginning of 2020.
+The piece deals with these issues with humor and imagination, casting her family as monsters from a Godzilla movie, and tracing her personal struggle through three fairy tales she was told as a child.
+Skeleton Flower was shown as a work in progress in Bulgaria as part of the Spotlight USA Festival and premiered in Seattle in March of 2019.

 Full length video of Skeleton Flower as performed at its premiere in Seattle in March 2019